-MANHATTAN – (August 17, 2018) – A Cheney student has been named the winner of this year’s state D.A.R.E.
+TOPEKA – (September 27, 2021) – A Cheney student has been named the winner of this year’s state D.A.R.E.
 (Drug Abuse Resistance Education) essay contest, Kansas Attorney General Derek Schmidt said.

-Donovan Webb, currently a 6th grade student at Cheney Middle School, was named the winner of the statewide contest, which is coordinated by the Kansas Juvenile Officers Association.
-The announcement was made last month during the organization’s annual banquet in Manhattan, and Webb today met with Attorney General Schmidt to discuss the essay.
-During the past year, Webb participated in the Cheney Police Department’s D.A.R.E. program, which culminated in writing an essay about the things he learned in the program.
-Webb is the son of Chris and Julia Webb of Cheney.
+Kennedy Eastman, currently a sixth grade student at Cheney Elementary School, was named the winner of the statewide contest, which is coordinated by the Kansas Juvenile Officers Association.
+The announcement was made in July during the organization’s annual banquet in Lawrence.
+Eastman last week met with Attorney General Schmidt to discuss her essay.
+During the past year, Eastman participated in the Cheney Police Department’s D.A.R.E. program, which culminated in writing an essay about the things she learned in the program.
+Kennedy is the daughter of Denise and Kevin Eastman of Cheney.

 The statewide D.A.R.E. program is coordinated by the Attorney General’s Office.
 More than 100 Kansas communities have D.A.R.E. programs serving students in their areas.
-For more information on the Kansas D.A.R.E. program, and to read Webb’s winning essay, visit www.ag.ks.gov/dare.
+For more information on the Kansas D.A.R.E. program, and to read Eastman’s winning essay and view a photo of Eastman, Schmidt and Cheney Police Chief Ken Winter, visit www.ag.ks.gov/dare.